 We don’t get a buzz off getting people into (official) trouble.

-Nor do I want any of us viewed as such.
+Nor do I want any of us looked upon as such.

 Here’s the position that I would take with my managers regarding their people…